squid-cache/squid-cache.github.io/SquidFaq/SquidLogs.rst

 /!\ FIXME: complete this chapter

-== cache/log (Squid-1.x) ==

-For Squid-1.1, there are six fields:

-[1] '''fileno''': The swap file number holding the object data.
-This is mapped to a pathname on your filesystem.

-[2] '''timestamp''': This is the time when the object was last verified to be current.
-The time is a hexadecimal representation of Unix time.

-[3] '''expires''': This is the value of the Expires header in the HTTP reply.
-If an Expires header was not present, this will be -2 or FFFFFFFE.
-If the Expires header was present, but invalid (unparsable), this will be -1 or FFFFFFFF.

-[4] '''lastmod''': Value of the HTTP reply Last-Modified header.
-If missing it will be -2, if invalid it will be -1.

-[5] '''size''': Size of the object, including headers.

-[6] '''url''': The URL naming this object.

 == swap.state ==

 This file has a rather unfortunate history which has led to it often being called the ''swap log''.
 It is in fact a journal of the cache index with a record of every cache object written to disk.
 It is read when Squid starts up to "reload" the cache quickly.